These St. Germain-Marinated Cucumber Mint Spritzers are a simple vodka-based summer cocktail using fresh cucumber and mint and hydrating soda water.

 - ½ ounce St. Germain or other elderflower liqueur

-- 3 ounces cucumber or plain seltzer water
+- 3 ounces cucumber-flavored or plain soda water

 - First, make the marinated cucumbers.
 Simply place the cucumber slices and St. Germain in a small Tupperware, shake to coat, and place in the refrigerator for at least 30 minutes, or up to one day.